trimstray/the-practical-linux-hardening-guide/README.md

 On the other hand these standards are complicated (for newbies difficult to implement) check-lists.
 In my opinion ideally, real world implementation is automated via something like OpenSCAP.

   > You should use a rational approach because more is not better.
 Each environment is different so security rules should all work in theory, but sometimes it not works as well.

+Hardening is not a simple process.
+Each of us must devote a lot of time to it.
+Here are the general rules that just follow the common best practices:

+- never use root account for anything that does not require it
+- only sudo individual commands or for a short time
+- never let a server running as root (except for its initialization time...) and ensure that it leaves all unnecessary privileges before accepting requests
+- secure your firewall the best you can and forbid all unnecessary accesses
+- do not install unnecessary or non controlled software

 ### Which distribution should be used?